Friday, 30 April 2010

 Thursday, 22 April 2010

-John Keats (31st October 1795 - 23rd Feb 1821 ) was born in London to a barman, a sad tale indeed.
-He was orphaned early, death loomed large around him, but within his short life of 25 years he developed such thought , art and vision!
+John Keats was born in Moorgate towards what was then the eastern edge of London, on the 31st October 1795 to a barman and spent all his life ‘on the margins’.
+Following the early death of his parents (he was raised by his grandmother) he attended a school in Enfield that was to all intents and purposes a dissenting academy – that provided a broad liberal education and encouraged liberal thinking.Death loomed large around him, but within his short life of 25 years he developed such thought , art and vision!
 From his first musings to his last, his vision of experience was continuous and boy did he share this.

 He encountered much snobbery during his lifetime, the tory press of the time chose to vilify and patronize him as merely a cockney poet.
-Yet today he is praised as one of the greatest poets to live.
+He refused to be ashamed of his origins despite the vicious attacks of his reviewers who were as offended by his low birth and today he is praised as one of the greatest poets to live.

-In his short life he followed passion and held dearly to the concept of friendship.
+In his short life he followed passion and held dearly to the concepts of friendship and kindness .
 He knew love too, in 1818 he first met a lady called Frances ( Fanny) Brawne and an intimacy and a love developed between them.
 She herself only 18, Keats lent her books and they would walk and read together.
 It was to her that he gave the love sonnet - Bright Star, also around this time he met another woman who he also held conflicting emotions, a beautiful lady called Isabella Jones, unfortunately for the young poet he was prone to melancholy and severe depression and his relationships with both were broken due to his illnesses.

 Sadly consumption was also in his family, and it gained on him, and what with his knowledge of medicine, it heralded a new feeling for him of doom.He became haunted by the apprehension of death before he had " garnered this teeming brain ".